 With the exception of the Gilis -- which many visitors seem to treat as a part of Bali -- Lombok sees but a fraction of the tourists that Bali does.
-Bali has largely shaken off the downturn that followed the tragic 2002 Bali bombings, but for Lombok, the hangover has lingered far longer.
-Only in the last year or two, more than a decade since the bombings, has the island's tourism scene begun to seriously stir again.
+Bali has largely shaken off the downturn that followed the tragic 2002 and 2005 bombings, but for Lombok, the hangover has lingered far longer.
+Only in recent years has the island's tourism scene begun to seriously stir again.

 As with most of Indonesia, the majority faith on Lombok is Islam but the indigenous language is Sasak, a relation to Balinese and Semawa, the indigenous language of Sumbawa.
 Balinese make up a significant minority of the population, but to the casual visitor may appear to be over-represented in the tourism industry.
 Lombok lacks the obvious "richness" of the cultural and artistic scene you'll encounter in Bali -- no daily ceremonies, fewer streets lined with painters and carvers -- but it more than makes up for this with a splendid and rugged scenery, especially hospitable people and a generally lesser touristed feel.